SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	 - Car Control: Based on an analysis of all laps slower than (average lap time + standard deviation).

 	 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Reports%205.JPG)

+	 Due to technical reasons, the driver names are always the names of the starting driver, even if you are in a team race and have selected a lap range, that had been driven by another driver.

   4. Positions Report